Using coordinates as targets¶

 Lazy evaluation¶

-When you construct a target with a transformer and lazy=True
+When you construct a target with a transformer and lazy=True, the

 transformation will only be performed when the target’s data is actually